loreandstory/tic-tac-toe/README.md

 You must be `cd`'d into the `tic-tac-toe` folder and execute `play.sh` to play:

 ```
-$ cd /path/to/tic-tac-toe
+$ cd /path/to/tic-tac-toe/
 $ ./play.sh
 ```

 Note that you can exit the game at any time by pressing `Ctrl-c`.
+Otherwise, you may enter `n` at the end of each round to exit, or enter `y` to play another round.